 Learning about global regulatory requirements and understanding the pathway for approval can help clinical development teams take their global strategy in the right direction.
 Sharing expertise from regulatory experts for those who need it.
 (This article was originally published on LinkedIn).

-It’s no news that we are now living in an era with tremendous surge of new therapy developments worldwide.
-This includes development of new drugs, biological therapies, and medical devices.
+It’s no news that we are now living in an era with a tremendous surge of new therapy developments worldwide.
+This includes the development of new drugs, biological therapies, and medical devices.

-However, when one focuses on the clinical development across the globe, it’s hard to ignore the concentration of clinical trials in couple of geographic regions.
-US and Western Europe, predominantly.
-(See worldwide distribution of all clinical studies on clinicaltrials.gov)
+However, when one focuses on clinical development across the globe, it’s hard to ignore the concentration of clinical trials in a couple of geographic regions.
+The US and Western Europe, predominantly.
+(See the worldwide distribution of all clinical studies on clinicaltrials.gov)

-Among several reasons for this concentration, clarity on regulatory requirements and awareness of faster approval process stand as ‘external’ factors, consistently being managed with deeper understanding to steer through.
-Other factors, such as availability of patients, trained & experienced researchers, infrastructure etc, are managed differently or considered ‘unmanageable’.
+Among several reasons for this concentration, clarity on regulatory requirements, and awareness of a faster approval process stand as ‘external’ factors, consistently being managed with a deeper understanding to steer through.
+Other factors, such as availability of patients, trained & experienced researchers, infrastructure, etc, are managed differently or considered ‘unmanageable’.

-(See worldwide distribution of recruiting / not yet recruiting clinical studies on clinicaltrials.gov)
+(See the worldwide distribution of recruiting / not yet recruiting clinical studies on clinicaltrials.gov)

-Message is clear.
-With greater understanding of regulatory processes and market requirements, researchers are finding it easier to focus on new regions, such as China or East Asia.
+The message is clear.
+With a greater understanding of regulatory processes and market requirements, researchers are finding it easier to focus on new regions, such as China or East Asia.

 Learning about these processes and understanding the pathway for approval can help clinical development teams develop their global strategy in the right direction.

 1. East Asia

 - Hong Kong: